IBM/pixiedust-facebook-analysis/README.md

 These types of insights are especially beneficial for marketing analysts who are interested in understanding and improving brand perception, product performance, customer satisfaction, and ways to engage their audiences.

-It is important to note that this journey is meant to be used as a guided experiment, rather than an application with one set output.
+It is important to note that this Code Pattern is meant to be used as a guided experiment, rather than an application with one set output.
 The standard Facebook Analytics export features text from posts, articles, and thumbnails, along with standard Facebook performance metrics such as likes, shares, and impressions.
 This unstructured content was then enriched with Watson APIs to extract keywords, entities, sentiment, and tone.

 After data is enriched with Watson APIs, there are several different types of ways to analyze it.
 The Data Science Experience (DSX) provides a robust, yet flexible method of exploring the unstructured, enriched Facebook content.

-This journey provides mock Facebook data, a notebook, and comes with several pre-built visualizations to jump start you with uncovering hidden insights.
+This Code Pattern provides mock Facebook data, a notebook, and comes with several pre-built visualizations to jump start you with uncovering hidden insights.

-When the reader has completed this journey, they will understand how to:
+When the reader has completed this Code Pattern, they will understand how to:

  * Read external data in to a DSX Jupyter notebook via DSX Object Storage and pandas DataFrames.
  * Use a Jupyter notebook and Watson APIs to enrich data unstructured data using: